threeme3/usdx/README.md

 ## Installation:
-If you just want to try out the firmware, you can upload and use it in an unmodified QCX but it will have the SSB and SDR features disabled.
-If you like to try out the DSP audio processing feature, you can simply disconnect R59 and hook up a speaker on pin15/U2 (with 10uF in series, similar as shown above).

-To make the SDR+SSB modification, you need to remove 9 and change 8 components, install 10 wires, upload firmware and connect a microphone.
+For the modification, you need to remove 10 and change 8 components, install 8 wires, upload firmware and connect a microphone.
 On a newly to be build QCX, 46 components can be left out.

-Please note that if you apply the mod on a QCX Rev5, you have in addition to convert back to the original Rev4 circuit, ie. restore: R49, R50, C39, R53, (C21, C22 excluded) see [Rev5 changes].
+Please note that if you apply the mod on a newer than QCX than Rev 4 (see the number on PCB in bottom right corner), you have in addition to convert back to the original Rev4 circuit (e.g. restore R49, R50, C39, R53, (C21, C22 excluded) on a Rev 5 PCB) See [PCB Revision] section and [QCX Assembly instruction] manuals for more info about the changes.

-Change the following component values (and type of component in some cases), and wire the following component pins on the backside PCB (some pins must be disconnected from the pad):
+Change the following component values (and type of component in some cases), and wire the following component pins/pads:

-1. To implement the SDR receiver: R11,12,R14,R15,17,27,29,59,IC10 (remove); IC6-10,R11-40,R59-60,C9-24,C52-53,D5,Q7 (optionally omit on new builds); change R7,10(82k); C4,C7(1nF); wire IC2(pin15) to IC10(pin1); disconnect R50(5V pin) pin and R52(5V pin) and both wire to IC2(pin21); disconnect pin C39(to R27/R29) and wire to IC5(pin1); disconnect pin C40(to IC10) and wire to IC5(pin7).
+1. To implement the SDR receiver: R11,12,14,15,17,27,29,59,IC10 (remove); IC6-10,R11-40,R59-60,C9-24,C52-53,D5,Q7 (optionally omit on new builds); change R7,10(82k); C4,C7(1nF); wire IC2(pin15) to IC10(pin1); disconnect R50(5V side) and R52(5V side) and both wire to IC2(pin21); wire C39(R27/R29 side) to IC5(pin1); wire C40(IC10 side) to IC5(pin7).
 _Rationale: This will feed the amplified I/Q signals to the ADC0, ADC1 input, biased at 0.5*VAREF(=1.1 or 2.5V), the rest of the receiver will be handled in software and audio output is realised on PB1._
+To implement the original (analog) QCX receiver, you can skip this step and just brigde the CW-filter as was done in the [original QCX-SSB modification].
-2. To implement the SSB transmitter: change D4,R56 (10k); R58 (.22uF); C32 (10uF); C31 (remove); wire IC2(pin21) to pin R57(to DVM-pin3); wire IC2(pin20) to DVM(pin2); wire IC2(pin18) to junction D4-C42-R58.
+2. To implement the SSB transmitter: C31 (remove); change D4,R56 (10k); R58 (.22uF); C32 (10uF); wire IC2(pin21) to pin R57(to DVM-pin3); wire IC2(pin20) to DVM(pin2); wire IC2(pin18) to junction D4-C42-R58.
 _Rationale: This will bias the mic input (at DAH line) with 5V and pass the audio to ADC2, biased at AREF/2 V; the key-shaping circuit is digitally switching the voltage supply to the PA (or alternatively directly controlled via PA bias<sup>[note 3](#note3)</sup>)._
-3. To implement multiband support: C1,C5,C8,T1,R64 (remove); at T1 landing pattern (see [QCX Assembly instruction] page 53) install R (1K) over 6-8; R (1K) over 3-4; C (10nF) over 4-8; C30 (30pF); L4 (1uH/16t); replace C25-28,L1-L3 with different LPFs as you wish.
+3. Optionally, to implement multiband support: C1,C5,C8,T1,R64 (remove); at T1 landing pattern (see [QCX Assembly instruction] page 53) install R (1K) over 6-8; R (1K) over 3-4; C (10nF) over 4-8; C30 (30pF); L4 (1uH/16t); replace C25-28,L1-L3 with different LPFs as you wish (get some inspiration by [QRPLabs Low Pass Filter kit]).
 _Rationale: The resonant elements and the transformer are replaced with a pass-through capacitor._
 4. Upload the hex firmware-file to original or new ATMEGA328/328P chip (here is [latest released hex file] and click on "Assets" below the description).
 The [standard QCX firmware upload procedure] can be followed (for details <sup>[note 1](#note1)</sup>).
-You can safely switch between this/original QCX firmware without any issues.
 The fuse settings should be E=FD H=D1 L=F7.
+After uploading, and the mods are applied correclt the display should show QCX-SDR (or QCX-SSB for the analog RX implementation).
 5. Connect an electret microphone pins (+) to tip and (-) to sleeve of paddle-jack; PTT-switch pins to ring and sleeve (see [X1M-mic]).

 Below the layout with components marked in red that needs to be changed; gray components must be installed and blank components may be omitted and some must be remove (see above):